Updated December 29, 2023

 If you're worried about a joint bank account causing more fights, the opposite is actually true.
 You'll feel like roommates who are hiding things from each other instead of husband and wife.

 If you don't want someone to control your money and tell you how to spend it... well... you may not be ready for marriage (plus, a joint bank account doesn't mean control).
+After all, if you don't feel you can fully trust your partner, that might be a red flag.

 If you don't want your partner to know about much money you make... again, maybe take a step back and reevaluate if you're ready for marriage (we say this in love).